About the Games

 Two years later, the Council, searching for an impact project, came up with the plan to join other states in the state games program.

 The Show-Me State Games may have started small in 1984 with about 600 participants.
 However, has now grown to be the largest state games in the nation!
-The 2021 Summer competition offered more than 40 sports and had more than 15,000 participants.
-Out of the 114 counties in Missouri, 112 had representation in the Games… a truly statewide event!
+The 2022 Summer competition offered more than 40 sports and had more than 15,000 participants.
+Many of the participants come throughout the state of Missouri making the GAMES a truly state wide event.

 As the Games have continued to grow, it is now a year-round event.
 In addition to the summer games, the Show-Me State Games schedule includes two Hoopin’ It Up Basketball events, a MoNASP event, Shelter Insurance Torch Run, 3v3 soccer tournaments in both the fall and summer, the University of Missouri Children’s Hospital Pumpkin Fun Run, the Audrey Walton Youth Leadership Conference and several other events with the goal of promoting health, fitness, family and fun for all Missourians.